 Where to stay in Sedona: With its increasing popularity, Sedona has become quite the expensive place to stay.
 The Sky Ranch Lodge and Enchantment Resort both offer stunning panoramic views of the red rock buttes in Sedona.
-We found it more affordable and just as convenient to rent an Airbnb just outside of Sedona’s downtown.

 Day 10: Monument Valley, Utah